-To this end, we propose {\bf GraphVista}, a unified framework for graph understanding with VLMs.
+To this end, we propose {\bf GraphVista}, an agent-driven unified framework designed to coordinate textual and visual modalities for robust graph understanding, ensuring the systematic robustness required to reliably tackle challenging graph tasks.
 For the scalability challenges, GraphVista is inspired by the retrieval-augmented generation (RAG) paradigm \cite{lewis2020retrieval}.
 It organizes graph information hierarchically according to structural importance and stores multi-granularity textual descriptions in a lightweight GraphRAG base.
-For a given graph understanding task, GraphVista retrieves only the relevant information before input, thereby compressing redundant context and preserving key reasoning elements.
+For a given graph structure understanding task, GraphVista retrieves only the relevant information before input, thereby compressing redundant context and preserving key reasoning elements.
 When necessary, it can also generate high-resolution visual subgraphs from the retrieved local information to support complex reasoning tasks.

-To enable effective coordination across modalities, GraphVista introduces a planning agent that parses graph understanding tasks and routes them to the appropriate modality.
-The textual modality branch, enhanced with the RAG techniques, efficiently handles simple property tasks by retrieving and reasoning over concise textual descriptions.
-In contrast, the visual modality branch employs the \textbf{Visual Graph Thoughts Agent}, which constructs a multimodal chain of thought called Visual Graph Thoughts over high-resolution visual subgraphs, enabling VLMs to perform stepwise visual reasoning grounded in explicit structural evidence for structurally complex tasks.
+To enable effective coordination across modalities, GraphVista is built upon a planning agent that drives the overall workflow.
+It parses graph tasks, decomposes composite tasks if necessary, and routes them to the appropriate modality.
+The textual modality branch, enhanced with the RAG techniques, efficiently handles graph properties tasks by retrieving and reasoning over concise textual descriptions.
+In contrast, the visual modality branch employs the \textbf{Visual Graph Thoughts Agent}, which constructs a multimodal chain-of-thought called Visual Graph Thoughts over high-resolution visual subgraphs, enabling VLMs to perform stepwise visual reasoning grounded in explicit structural evidence for visual tasks.

-The main contributions of this paper are listed as follows: \begin{list}{$\bullet$} { } \item We present the first systematic analysis of the scalability challenges and coordination gaps that hinder VLMs in graph understanding, providing both conceptual insights and empirical evidence.
+The main contributions are as follows: \begin{list}{$\bullet$} { } \item We present the first systematic analysis of the scalability challenges and coordination gaps that hinder VLMs in graph structure understanding, providing both conceptual insights and empirical evidence.

-\item We propose \textbf{GraphVista}, the first unified framework for graph understanding with VLMs, designed around two objectives: improving scalability and enabling coordination across modalities.
-To this end, GraphVista integrates a set of innovative techniques, such as a hierarchical GraphRAG base, a planning agent for task routing, and a Multimodal Graph Thoughts agent for complex reasoning.
+\item We propose \textbf{GraphVista}, the first unified framework for graph structure understanding with VLMs, designed around two objectives: improving scalability and enabling coordination across modalities.
+To this end, GraphVista integrates a set of innovative techniques, such as a \textit{hierarchical GraphRAG base}, a \textit{planning agent} for task routing, and a \textit{multimodal graph thoughts agent} for complex reasoning.